uperl/File-ShareDir-Dist/README.md

     it would not.
 For me this covers most of my needs when developing a Perl module with a share directory.

-    [prove](https://metacpan.org/pod/prove) foils this huristic by making `@INC` absolute paths.
+    [prove](https://metacpan.org/pod/prove) foils this heuristic by making `@INC` absolute paths.
 To get around that you can use
     [App::Prove::Plugin::ShareDirDist](https://metacpan.org/pod/App::Prove::Plugin::ShareDirDist).

 - Built in override.